Data-driven Policy Transfer with Imprecise Perception Simulation: Data Transformation via CGANs

-We penalize distance of the generated output from the inputs (pixel-wise), as it was shown to stabilize the learning~\cite{Shrivastava-CVPR-2017} and we indeed want the generator to do minimum modifications to its input, as long as it is able to fool the discriminator.
+We penalize distance of the generated output from the inputs (pixel-wise), as it was shown to stabilize the learning~\cite{Shrivastava-CVPR-2017}.
 One additional component of $\ELL_{\gsim}$ can be added that penalizes any NaN values in the output, since we know there are no NaNs in the simulator DEMs.

 The cycle loss $\ELL_{c}(\greal,\dreal,\mathbf{x}_{r},\gsim,\dsim,\mathbf{x}_{s})$ is defined as

 Training of the network is done by repeated optimization of all generator and discriminator losses, where $\lambda_c \cdot \ELL_{cycle}$ is added to the loss of both generators.
 The training is done on simulated data from $\tau^k_s$ and real data from $\tau_r$.